 The average review time for a registration request is 45-60 days.
 Submission must be made electronically, and the request should be submitted at least 60 days prior to the expiration date.

 A complete registration package consists of:

 Affirmative Duty to Notify of Changes in Registration Information

-DDTC advises registered exporters and manufacturers to have programs in place that assist in monitoring defense trade activities.
+DDTC advises registered exporters and manufacturers to have procedures in place that ensure export compliance.

-Programs should include a manual that articulates the company’s policy on and commitment to compliance with defense trade laws and regulations, and that outlines procedures for dealing with licensing and compliance matters.
-Such a manual should also include the identification and duties of empowered and responsible persons, and procedures on record keeping and internal auditing.
+Export information and procedures should be set forth in an export-compliance manual that articulates the company’s policies on and commitment to comply with defense trade laws and regulations.
+Such a manual should also include the identification and duties of empowered officials and responsible persons, and procedures on record keeping and internal auditing.

 If you want to become ITAR compliant: